-Abstract: Earth Day Network presents Climate Education week, April 18-25th.
+Abstract: Earth Day Network presents Climate Education Week, on April 18-25th.
 Climate Education Week will provide standards-based, state-of-the-art climate education to over 100,000 K-12 schools across the United States under the banner of our 2015 Earth Day theme, "It's Our Turn to Lead."
 To carry out Climate Education Week, EDN is developing an online toolkit that provides teachers with everything they will need to deliver lessons and activities related to climate science.
 It will include lesson plans for specific grade levels that meet both NGSS and CCS.
-The toolkit will be cross disciplinary, with activities ranging from scientific investigations of renewable energy to a lesson plan simulating policy recommendations to the UN.
+The toolkit will be cross-disciplinary, with activities ranging from scientific investigations of renewable energy to a lesson plan simulating policy recommendations to the UN.
 Earth Day service learning projects will also be provided to inspire educators and their students to take action on April 22nd.
-The web site with the Climate Education Week activities is here
+The website with the Climate Education Week activities is here

 Bio: Johanna assists in international outreach for Earth Day campaigns, organizing events all over the world.
-She works closely with the Green Schools Program, conducting research on the benefits of environmental education and green schools for students, communities and the environment.
-Johanna has worked in both environmental advocacy and education, including editing environmentally focused educational children's books at Nomad Press.
+She works closely with the Green Schools Program, researching the benefits of environmental education and green schools for students, communities, and the environment.
+Johanna has worked in both environmental advocacy and education, including editing environmentally-focused educational children's books at Nomad Press.
 Johanna earned her degree in Environmental Policy from Barnard College, where she was also an Athena for Leadership Studies Scholar.

 The slides for this presentation are here (Acrobat (PDF) 2.4MB Apr7 15).